It's like having a pharmacist for a best friend

 Cancer: Although early studies comparing those taking this medication and those not taking this medication showed a small difference in the percentage of people developing cancer, additional observation and studies have shown that this is not the case.

 Corticosteroid withdrawal: Oral or inhaled corticosteroids for asthma should not be stopped suddenly when treatment with omalizumab is started.
-Decreases in corticosteroid doses should be performed under the direct supervision of a doctor.
+Decreases in corticosteroid doses should be closely supervised by your doctor.
 Check with your doctor before stopping or decreasing the dose of any of your asthma medications.

 Kidney function: Omalizumab has not been studied for use by people with kidney problems.
 If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.